Call us free on 0800 0853 823

 What symptoms of oral cancer should my dentist check for?

-When your dentist examines your mouth at a dental check-up, they should be able to identify any cavities or symptoms of gum disease, as well as being on the lookout for any worrying symptoms of oral cancer.
+When your dentist examines your mouth at a dental check-up, they should be able to identify any cavities or symptoms of gum disease, as well as be on the lookout for any worrying symptoms of oral cancer.
 These will include:

 • Persistent pain in the mouth